valeriast/IgniteLabMicroservice/README.md

 the notification service.
 It will be useful to learn concepts like inmemory database, repositories, and DDD.

+A kafka cluster was created with upstash to make this app a consumer.

 This app is part of the quick course from rocketseat ignite lab.

 ALl routes created